cavcrosby/styleguides/docs/shellguide.md

 ### Variable Names

 A lot of variables I use are to denote file/directory names.
-So it can be assumed that variables denoting a dir or file in its name will be the actual name of the dir or file.
+So it can be assumed that variables denoting a directory or file in its name will be the actual name of the directory or file.

 Anything else can also be assumed to be the name of some 'object' (OOP is not a feature in POSIX shell).
 Any other characteristic that a variable is